dtx/blocker/README.md

 # Blocker

-Blocker is a ridiculously simple stateless volume plugin for Docker.
+Blocker is a ridiculously simple volume plugin for Docker, with simple state persistence i.e. it remebers what volumes it provisioned in a file, for uniformity across restarts.
 It makes using [Amazon Elastic Block Store](https://aws.amazon.com/ebs/) volumes trivial, a pretty useful thing for microservices like databases.